joerails/sample_test/README.md

 ## 4. The page will never refresh as everything is via javascript

 ## 5. Also the adding to the page will work via javascript, so the page will work even if the person is OFFLINE and all of the above functions will work even if the person is offline.
 It will try and sync with the database in the background every 15 seconds.

-## 6. Upload all of this to a working server and put it on a URL that we can find and look at